zft666zft/react-movie-labs/README.md

 ## Independent Learning (If Relevant)
-1. Interactive functionality for Favorites and Watchlist icons:
+1. **Interactive functionality for Favorites and Watchlist icons**:
    - Clicking the icon once adds the movie to the respective list; clicking again removes it.
-2. Pagination implementation:
+2. **Pagination implementation**:
    - The page number in the middle dynamically updates with the total number of pages.
    - Users can directly input a page number to jump to the desired page.
+3. **Placeholder Images**:
+   - Added logic to display the placeholder image for movies or people without pictures, ensuring a cohesive and user-friendly interface.